robertrypula/AudioNetwork/README.md

 - Unit test friendly.
 Build-in Dependency Injector (tests are planned in the future)
 - Multiple channel support for parallel transmission without collisions
 - OFDM (Orthogonal Frequency-Division Multiplexing) support per each channel.
 This helps to save bandwidth and pack more data into one burst.
+It's the same technique as used in many existing standards like LTE, Wi-Fi, DAB, DVB.
 - [Constellation Diagram](https://en.wikipedia.org/wiki/Constellation_diagram), that helps to easily verify phase and amplitude of carrier frequency in the realtime.
 - [Spectrum Analyzer](https://en.wikipedia.org/wiki/Spectrum_analyzer) of incoming signal bases on AnalyserNode